Actions, Not Subscriptions: Why We Chose a Fairer Pricing Model

 The honest trade-off

 I want to be upfront about the trade-off.
 An action-based model means you need to think about volume.
-If you consistently process more bookings than your plan includes, you’ll need to upgrade or buy org actions.
-That’s a mental overhead that flat-rate pricing doesn’t have.
+If you consistently process more bookings than your plan includes, you'll need to upgrade your plan or lean on pay-as-you-go top-ups.
+That's a mental overhead that flat-rate pricing doesn't have.

 We think the trade-off is worth it.
 You pay for what you use.
 Quiet months cost less.
 Busy months cost more — but you're making more revenue in those months.
 The pricing scales with your business instead of against it.